glic3rinu/spam-gear/README.md

 ## [php-shell-scan](php-shell-scan)

-Reads a list of files from STDIN and look for common PHP Shell patterns, combining custom regex expressions and clamscan.
-Automatically disables the infected scripts moving them on the `QUARANTINE_DIR`.
+Reads file names from stdin and looks for common PHP Shell patterns, combining custom regex expressions and clamscan analyisis.
+It automatically disables the infected scripts moving them on a `QUARANTINE_DIR`.

 *Usage*

-    php-shell-scan [QUARANTINE_DIR]
+    find . | php-shell-scan [QUARANTINE_DIR]

 *Examples*